Skip to product information

 In 1858, Empress Amélia of Brazil defends her father, Napoleon's adopted son.

-“Eugène de Beauharnais, a European prince” is the title of the large exhibition that will open soon at the Château du Bois-Préau, in the Paris region.
-Hundreds of objects that belonged to him and works of art for his glory were loaned by prestigious public and private collections throughout Europe, such as those of the King of Sweden, the Duke of Bavaria or the Louvre and Versailles museums.
-All these objects will be on display, to remember this ancestor of many princely and ruling families in northern Europe.
+“Eugène de Beauharnais, a European Prince” is the title of the major exhibition that will soon open at the Château du Bois-Préau, in the Paris region.
+Hundreds of objects that belonged to him and works of art that glorified him have been loaned from prestigious public and private collections throughout Europe, such as those of the King of Sweden, the Duke of Bavaria, and the Louvre and Versailles museums.
+All of these objects will be on display in memory of this ancestor of many princely and ruling families in northern Europe.

 But who was Eugène de Beauharnais?
-Napoleon's stepson, son of the famous Joséphine, Eugène entered Bonaparte's life at the age of 14.
-He became a son of heart and after adoption by Bonaparte, who worked to mold Eugène and found in him the ideal material: seriousness, goodwill and modesty.
+Napoleon's stepson and the son of the famous Joséphine, Eugène entered Bonaparte's life at the age of 14.
+He became Bonaparte's son, who worked to shape Eugène and found in him the ideal material: seriousness, good will and modesty.
 Eugène admired his stepfather and asked for nothing.
-He just tried to follow his lessons and live up to their expectations.
+He only tried to follow his lessons and live up to his expectations.

-There was a real emotional closeness between them going back to the Egyptian Campaign.
-They shared the dangers of war, as well as the ordeal of the family storm when Bonaparte learned of Joséphine's infidelities.
-The affection he had for Eugène helped preserve the couple.
-From there, Eugène followed his stepfather on his rise.
-He became something of a prince, rising through the ranks at an accelerated rate, and at age 23 he was invested with a role for which nothing was intended: the viceroyalty of Italy.
-He was also later placed at the head of important army corps as a marshal.
-Few like Eugène de Beauharnais accompanied Napoleon for so long and were so close to him.
+There had been a real emotional closeness between them, ever since the Egyptian Campaign.
+They had shared the dangers of war, and also the ordeal of the family storm when Bonaparte learned of Joséphine's infidelities.
+His affection for Eugène helped to preserve the couple.
+From then on, Eugène followed his stepfather in his rise.
+He became a sort of prince, rising rapidly through the ranks, and at the age of 23 he was invested with a role for which nothing had destined him: the viceroyalty of Italy.
+He was also later placed in command of important army corps, as a marshal.
+Few people were as close to Napoleon as Eugène de Beauharnais.

-Eugène remained loyal to Napoleon even when the Emperor divorced his mother.
+Eugène remained loyal to Napoleon, even when the Emperor divorced his mother.
 He then offered to give up all his responsibilities, which Napoleon refused.
-However, there was an open controversy from 1827 onwards, which gave rise to a posthumous judgment on Eugène: in February 1814, in Italy, he would not have carried out quickly enough Napoleon's first orders to withdraw to France.
-The Prince may have been hesitant to immediately execute an order that seemed to him out of place and difficult to enforce at the time.
-Napoleon seemed to agree that Eugène was right a little later, but there was a trial in 1854.
+However, there was an open controversy from 1827 onwards, which gave rise to a posthumous trial against Eugène: in February 1814, in Italy, he had not carried out Napoleon's first orders to retreat to France quickly enough.
+The prince may have hesitated to immediately carry out an order that seemed to him out of place and difficult to carry out at the time.
+Napoleon seemed to agree that Eugène was right a little later, but a trial took place in 1854.

-This three-page long letter, on headed paper, from the “Imperial Legation of Brazil in France”, is written by the hand of the illustrious Marquis of Lisbon , also known as Marquis of Tamandaré, on behalf of Empress Amélia of Brazil, wife of Dom Pedro I since 1829.
-The recipient is the great lawyer Dufaure, who defended Eugène de Beauharnais during the trial.
-The Empress thanked the lawyer, through the letter from the Marquis , for having restored her father's name which had been tarnished during this controversy.
+This long, three-page letter, on headed paper from the “Imperial Legation of Brazil in France”, is written by the hand of the illustrious Marquis of Lisbon , also known as the Marquis of Tamandaré, on behalf of Empress Amélia of Brazil, wife of Dom Pedro I since 1829.
+The addressee is the great lawyer Dufaure, who defended Eugène de Beauharnais during the trial.
+The Empress thanked the lawyer, through the Marquis ’ letter, for having restored the name of her father which had been tarnished during this controversy.

-In addition to testifying to this important historical fact, the document brings together some of the greatest historical figures of that period, in France and Brazil, two countries already very close at the time: Napoleon, through Eugène de Beauharnais; Empress Amélia de Leuchtenberg, daughter of Eugène and 2nd wife of Dom Pedro I, who was so much talked about during the bicentennial of Brazilian independence; and of course the Marquês de Tamandaré, one of the greatest soldiers in the history of Brazil.
+In addition to bearing witness to this important historical fact, the document brings together some of the greatest historical figures of that period, in France and Brazil, two countries that were already very close at the time: Napoleon, through Eugène de Beauharnais; Empress Amélie de Leuchtenberg, daughter of Eugène and 2nd wife of Dom Pedro I, who was so much talked about during the bicentennial of Brazilian independence; and of course the Marquis of Tamandaré, one of the greatest military men in the history of Brazil.

 View full details